Celebrating Indigenous Languages at the Festival

-In 2019, the International Year of Indigenous Languages, the Sydney Film Festival is proud to celebrate the essential role that languages play in people's daily lives, and in shaping and preserving culture.
+In 2019, the International Year of Indigenous Languages, the Sydney Film Festival was proud to celebrate the essential role that languages play in people's daily lives, and in shaping and preserving culture.

-Indigenous languages from Alyawarre to Niuean to Tamasheq feature in films screening in this year’s Festival.
+Indigenous languages from Alyawarre to Niuean to Tamasheq featured in films in the 2019 Festival.
 We invite you to take the time to reflect on what language truly means and enjoy these examples of linguistic diversity.

 In My Blood it Runs